julianlam/feps/fep/f228/fep-f228.md

 When `context` property is present on a post, it MUST resolve to a collection of posts.

 There is a difference between contents of this collection and a reply tree defined by `inReplyTo` and `replies` relationships, because conversation owner might choose to not include certain replies.
+When a reply is deleted by its author, the sub-replies MAY remain in the thread collection.

 >[!NOTE]
 >ActivityPub [requires][ActivityPub-Collections] ordered collections to be presented in reverse chronological order.
 However, an [erratum][ActivityPub-Errata] was proposed to relax this requirement.